Why Brainwriting and not Brainstorming?

 “We really need a brainstorming session!”

 Oftentimes, when we need to generate ideas, we turn to brainstorming as our ultimate method to squeeze out the creative juice to churn a revolutionary idea.
 No doubt, there are numerous benefits and advantages.
 Brainstorming builds commitment, enthusiasm, involvement, and loyalty.
-It helps stimulates creativity and builds self-esteem when people participate actively and are being asked for their ideas.
+It helps stimulate creativity and builds self-esteem when people participate actively and are being asked for their ideas.

 However, it may also kill self-esteem due to the influence of peer pressure during the process.
 There are also those who may feel uncomfortable sharing their ideas due to the fear of possible resistance from other group members.
 Hence, it may sound great in theory, but it might cause more harm than good especially when performance is oral rather than written.

 Putting the storm of ideas into words – Brainwriting

 15 years after the term “Brainstorming” was popularised by Alex Faickney Osborn (who developed a structured brainstorming technique called the “6-3-5 BRAINWRITING”).
 This technique helps facilitate innovation processes by having generated ideas and solutions written simultaneously on paper.
 In doing so, it increases the number of ideas generated with less time.
 This method helps the group involvement to be more focused and individualistic, tapping into collective input as group members build on each other’s ideas.

 Similar to traditional brainstorming, brainwriting focuses on the quantity of ideas instead of the quality of ideas.
 It also further minimises external pressure and distractions, offering opportunities for greater creativity.
 Brainwriting also has the advantage of parallel idea generation.
 This means productivity increases as the entire group writes their ideas at the same time instead of taking turns to present (a serial idea generation) their ideas during a brainstorming session.

 When is the best time to use brainwriting?